vermaayushjivan-alt/safarbuddy-v2/SESSION_HANDOFF.md

 Fix: wrapped all five functions (getPackageImagesAdmin, uploadPackageImageAdmin, setPrimaryPackageImageAdmin, reorderPackageImageAdmin, deletePackageImageAdmin) in runAction(), and updated PackageImageManager.tsx to unwrap ActionResult, matching HotelImageManager.tsx exactly.
 Files changed: src/app/actions/package.actions.ts, src/components/admin/packages/PackageImageManager.tsx.
 No repository/schema/RLS/Storage config changes.

 Not verified: the specific underlying trigger of the original 500 (e.g. package_images table/RLS state in production) — no migration file for package_images exists in this repo to check against, and I have no production DB or Vercel log access.
-The fix removes the crash-on-any-failure behavior regardless of the underlying cause, but if the underlying condition (e.g. a missing RLS policy) is still present, the UI will now show a graceful inline error message instead of a 500 — that message should be captured and checked next if the page still doesn't work end-to-end.

-Completed previous session (2026-08-16, ROOM-03)

-Audited the repository per DEVELOPMENT_BIBLE RULE 13/15 before coding, and found that RoomPriceRepository, room-price.actions.ts, and RoomPriceManager.tsx already existed, fully implemented and schema-verified against the live public.room_prices table — from a prior session that never documented the work and never wired RoomPriceManager to a route.
-It was dead code.

-Added the single missing piece: src/app/admin/hotels/[id]/rooms/[roomId]/pricing/page.tsx.
-This is the exact route the rooms list, room edit, and room images pages already linked to.

-No repository, Server Action, Zod schema, or RLS changes were made — the backend was already correct and untouched.

-Verified TypeScript, ESLint, and production build (see Verification below).

-Updated PROJECT_STATUS.md and CHANGELOG.md with the backfilled ROOM-03 record.

-Also audited ROOM-04 (room_inventory) during this pass: RoomInventoryRepository already exists with confirmed live columns, but only one read-only summary action and no CRUD actions/admin page exist.
-Left untouched and documented as the next milestone — do not build this without a fresh RULE 15 audit first.

-Previous session — completed hotel-nested room type management (ROOM-01).

-Added room type list and edit routes.

-Added RoomTypeForm.

-Added room-type.actions.ts.

-Added RoomTypeRepository.

-Added room-type.schema.ts.

-Preserved existing repository/action/form architecture.

-Resolved missing RoomTypeForm export.

-Resolved RoomTypeFormProps mode mismatch.

-Resolved room-list return-shape TypeScript mismatch.

-Final state: deployment ready.

-Exact files created — this session (ROOM-03 wiring)

-src/app/admin/hotels/[id]/rooms/[roomId]/pricing/page.tsx

-Exact files created — ROOM-01 (previous session)

-src/app/admin/hotels/[id]/rooms/page.tsx
-src/app/admin/hotels/[id]/rooms/[roomId]/edit/page.tsx
-src/components/admin/rooms/RoomTypeForm.tsx
-src/lib/actions/room-type.actions.ts
-src/lib/repositories/room-type.repository.ts
-src/lib/validations/room-type.schema.ts

-Files modified

-src/app/admin/hotels/[id]/page.tsx
-src/components/admin/hotels/HotelTable.tsx
-src/lib/validations/index.ts
-src/components/admin/layout/AdminSidebar.tsx

-Room milestone status (as of this session)
+Room milestone status (as of this session, 2026-08-27)

 ROOM-01 room type CRUD — COMPLETE — Frozen.
 ROOM-02 room images — COMPLETE — Frozen.

-ROOM-03 room rates/pricing — COMPLETE — Frozen (this session).
+ROOM-03 room rates/pricing — COMPLETE — Frozen.

-ROOM-04 room inventory/availability — COMPLETE — Frozen (this session).
+ROOM-04 room inventory/availability — COMPLETE — Frozen.

-ROOM-05 booking-room linkage — NOT implemented.

-Previous errors — resolved

-RoomTypeForm export

-Previous error:

-The export RoomTypeForm was not found in module src/components/admin/rooms/RoomTypeForm.tsx

-Resolved.

-mode prop mismatch

-Previous error:

-Property 'mode' does not exist on type 'RoomTypeFormProps'

-Resolved.

-Room list return-shape mismatch

-Previous error:

-Property 'data' does not exist on type 'RoomTypeRecord[]'

-Resolved.
+ROOM-05 booking-room linkage — COMPLETE — Frozen.
+Migration gap tracked separately as BOOKING-02 (this does not reopen ROOM-05 itself — the room-linkage code is correct; only the standalone migration file is missing).
+No ROOM-06 in scope.

 Next action

-ROOM-05 — Booking-Room Linkage

-Not started.
-Requires a fresh DEVELOPMENT_BIBLE RULE 15 readiness audit before coding — confirm the actual live schema and any existing repository/action groundwork before writing anything, same process used for ROOM-03 and ROOM-04.

-Before coding:

-Existing Architecture

-Root Cause/current gap

-Exact files

-Why

-Minimal plan

-Confirm schema before coding

-Follow DEVELOPMENT_BIBLE.md RULE 15 and RULE 13.
+BOOKING-02 — Booking Migration Repair.
+See PROJECT_STATUS.md for the full RULE 15 pre-coding audit.
+First step: verify the live public.bookings schema directly (does it have room_id or not) before writing the migration — per RULE 13, do not proceed on a guess.

+After BOOKING-02: VENDOR-02, then PAY-04, then CONTACT-02, in that dependency order (see PROJECT_STATUS.md).

 Other pending work

 Deferred booking scope.
 Architecture cleanup.
 Role-based dashboard pages.
 Remaining public routes.
 Supabase Storage/RLS live verification.
 Hotel vendor_id creation gap.
 findWithPagination empty-message issue.
 Google OAuth unexpected_failure.
+tsconfig.json `baseUrl` deprecated (TS5101) — noticed during this session's typecheck, not yet fixed, low priority.

 Frozen milestones

-HOME-01, HOME-02, HOME-03, ADMIN-01 through ADMIN-10, AUTH-05, AUTH-06, BOOKING-01, PAY-01, PAY-02, PAY-03, ROOM-01, ROOM-02, ROOM-03, and ROOM-04 are frozen unless a real bug/regression requires reopening.
+HOME-01, HOME-02, HOME-03, ADMIN-01 through ADMIN-10, AUTH-05, AUTH-06, BOOKING-01, PAY-01, PAY-02, PAY-03, ROOM-01, ROOM-02, ROOM-03, ROOM-04, and ROOM-05 are frozen unless a real bug/regression requires reopening.
+CONTACT-01 is functionally complete (documentation backfilled this session) and treated as frozen in the same sense.

-Verification (this session, 2026-08-18)
+Verification (this session, 2026-08-27)

-TypeScript (`npx tsc --noEmit`): PASS, 0 errors.
+TypeScript (`npx tsc --noEmit`): PASS, 0 errors (only the pre-existing, unrelated tsconfig.json baseUrl deprecation warning).

-ESLint (`npm run lint`): PASS, 0 errors, 1 pre-existing unrelated warning (components/layout/ProfileMenu.tsx, no-img-element).

-Production build (`npm run build`): not run this session — prior sessions' build attempts were blocked only by the sandbox's Google Fonts network restriction (403 fetching Inter from fonts.googleapis.com), which is environment-only and not a code defect; tsc/eslint both clean.

-Deployment: READY (pending the same external font-fetch caveat as prior sessions).
+Two separate Vercel production builds: PASS, after each of the two build fixes.

+Cashfree live payment: confirmed working end-to-end by the user (real live-mode transaction succeeded).

+Deployment: READY, but hotel bookings should be assumed broken until BOOKING-02 is confirmed fixed against the live schema.